 - Superset 1- consists of 10 hammer curls, 10 incline front raises and 10 pull-ups 4×10 reps with rest periods of 90 seconds in duration.

 - Hanging Knee Raises – Complete 5 sets of 10 repetitions.

 Friday – Intervals

-* Next complete a kettlebell farmer’s walk of 80 metres, followed by a one-arm kettlebell overhead carry of 80m (but switch the arms at 40m), culminating in an SUV or small truck tire drag of 80m.
+- Next complete a kettlebell farmer’s walk of 80 meters, followed by a one-arm kettlebell overhead carry of 80m (but switch the arms at 40m), culminating in an SUV or small truck tire drag of 80m.

 You may need to try the following workouts if you are in the gym and don’t have all the necessary equipment mentioned above.

-* Run on the treadmill for 5 rounds of the following: 5 minute jogging warm up, 6 300-metre intervals as fast as possible, then walk for half the time this took to complete. * Cool Down – Jog lightly for about 5 minutes.
+- Run on the treadmill for 5 rounds of the following: 5-minute jogging warm-up, 6 300-meter intervals as fast as possible, then walk for half the time this took to complete. * Cool Down – Jog lightly for about 5 minutes.

 Saturday – Rest

 Wayne Mutata is the owner of iTrainStudio and is dedicated to helping individuals reach their health and fitness goals.
 As a personal trainer, nutritionist, leader, and motivator, he brings light into the Studio every day and positively influences those around him.
 You can follow him on Facebook at @iTrainStudio and on Instagram at @iTrainWithWayne or @iTrainStudio.Lancaster.
 For a free consultation, visit theiTrainStudio website!